ajnauleau/theatres-reservations-api/README.md

 ## How to Use This API

-Any of the follow root level routes will return all of the items for that route call's subject:
+Any of the follow root level routes will return all of the items for that route directory call's subject:

 `'/theatres': All of the theatres in the database` `'/sessions': All of the sessions for theatres in the database`